 Segment 2 is a story about the host’s 20-something daughter coaching her girl’s volleyball team.
 In the middle of a game, the father of a player verbally attacked the coach about playing time.
-At one point, he came to the bench, standing in her way and threatened to trash her on social media and email.
+At one point, he came to the bench, stood in her way, and threatened to trash her on social media and email.

 The story included names, places, and details.
-Plus it was filled with emotion because the host was personally invested, trying to figure out how to help his daughter with a very difficult situation.
+It was filled with emotion because the host was personally invested, trying to figure out how to handle a difficult situation.

 This was can’t miss/can’t turn it off/can’t stop talking about it, emotional radio.

-So what’s the difference?
+So what was the difference?
 The facts were similar.
-Both stories were injected with similar emotional potential.
-But why was one segment powerful and memorable, while the other was just another talk segment on a radio show?
+Both stories were injected with an emotional touchpoint.
+But why was one segment powerful and memorable, while the other was just another segment on a radio show?

 The difference is the secret to generating creative content that can’t be duplicated.